manhhoang/Programming-Is-Awesome/README.md

 ### Deep Learning
 - [TensorFlow](https://www.tensorflow.org/) - TensorFlow™ is an open source software library for numerical computation using data flow graphs.
 - [Theano](http://deeplearning.net/software/theano/) - Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+- [Caffe](http://caffe.berkeleyvision.org/) - Caffe is a deep learning framework made with expression, speed, and modularity.
+- [Torch](http://torch.ch/) - Torch is a scientific computing framework with wide support for machine learning algorithms that puts GPUs first.
 - [OpenNLP](https://opennlp.apache.org/) - Apache OpenNLP is a Java machine learning toolkit for natural language processing (NLP).

 ### ML Tools